ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-ie.md

 ## Instructions

-In this tutorial, we create a simple operator that manages the installation of an Nginx server and monitors it.
+In this tutorial, you will create a simple operator that manages the installation of an Nginx server and monitors it.
-Our operator will allow us to:
+The operator allow you to:
  - install a Ngnix server with the required number of Pods,
  - upgrade the number of Pods,
  - change the HTTP port,
  - recreate the service if it is deleted.

-We'll develop this operator with the [operator SDK](https://sdk.operatorframework.io).
+You'll develop this operator with the [operator SDK](https://sdk.operatorframework.io).
 The operator SDK provides several tools:
  - a [CLI](https://sdk.operatorframework.io/docs/cli/) to develop and run locally the developed operator,
  - several helpers in different languages (Helm, Ansible and Go) to easily develop an operator.

-In this article we use the [Helm helper](https://sdk.operatorframework.io/docs/building-operators/helm/quickstart/).
+In this article you will use the [Helm helper](https://sdk.operatorframework.io/docs/building-operators/helm/quickstart/).
-We'll see in other articles how to develop operators with other languages (Go for example).

 ### Install the CLI